nosarthur/nosarthur.github.io/_posts/2018-09-01-python-tricks.md

 ## pytest

 The pytest library uses fixtures to manage resources and dependency injection.
-For example, if several tests use the some data without changing it, we can load it once and share among them:
+For example, if several tests use the same resource, we can load it once and share among them:

 ```python